gemrb/gemrb.github.io/FAQ.md

 ## Is it possible to create a new game with GemRB?

 Of course, but don't underestimate the effort involved.
-A basic demo is bundled with GemRB, but you can only awkwardly walk around there.
+A simple demo is bundled with GemRB, showcasing some of the engine features.

 For more details and discussions, see [newgame](New-game.md) and the linked forum threads.